PataphysicalSociety/soupault.app/site/reference-manual.md

 Sometimes you may want to enable certain widgets only for some builds.
 For example, include analytics scripts only in production builds.
 It can be done with “build profiles”.

-For example, this way you can only include includes/analytics.html file in your pages for a build profile named “live”:
+For example, this way you can only include `includes/analytics.html` file in your pages when the build profile is set to “live”:

 ```toml
 [widgets.analytics]